Little Valley Fire: Damage

-The Little Valley Fire destroyed twenty-three homes and seventeen outbuildings, with one resident saying, "It looked like an atom bomb went off.
+The Little Valley Fire destroyed twenty–three homes and seventeen outbuildings, with one resident saying, "it looked like an atom bomb went off.
 All you see are black sticks coming out of the air."
 Many victims of the fire moved out of Nevada.
+A fire investigation consultant estimated that, considering possession, vehicles, and landscaping costs, damage exceeded $80 million.
+A lawsuit against the State of Nevada cost $25 million: $18 million to the clients and $7 million to the insurers.
 In total, up to 500 structures were threatened and remained threatened until the fire reached 100% containment on October 19.
-Four firefighters were injured from smoke inhalation, though they were not serious.
+Suppression efforts cost $4 million.
+Four firefighters received non–serious injuries from smoke inhalation.
 A state of emergency was declared by Governor Brian Sandoval.

-Up to 10,000 residents experienced power outages due to the fire.
+Just under 10,000 residents experienced power outages due to the fire.

-On October 18, it was concluded suppression efforts on the fire cost $4 million.
-A lawsuit against the State of Nevada cost $25 million, including $18 million to the clients and $7 million to the insurers.

 Closures and evacuations

 Evacuations affected residents in New Washoe City, Franktown, Washoe Valley, the Washoe Lake area, Montreaux, and St. James Road, and evacuations remained until October 17 for parts of Franktown Road.
 Many evacuees took pets, so Washoe County Regional Animal Services placed animals at several different locations.
-In total, 101 horses, seventeen smaller house pets, and one parrot were evacuated.
+In total, 101 horses, 17 smaller house pets, and one parrot were evacuated.

 Several roads were closed in the burn area, including Mount Rose Highway, Franktown Road, Interstate 580, Old U.S. 395, and Eastlake Boulevard.

 Classes were cancelled at Pleasant Valley Elementary, Hunsberger Elementary, Huffaker Elementary, Lenz Elementary, Marvin Picollo School, and Galena High School on October 14.
-South Valleys Library was closed on October 14, as well.
+South Valleys Library was closed on October 14.

 Environmental impacts

 During the Little Valley Prescribed Burn, the burn master was asked to stop the prescribed burn due to negative smoke impacts, particularly in Incline Village.
 Hundreds of trees were destroyed on properties.
 Even after the fire's containment on October 19, flash flooding remained a concern in the burn scar.
 While heavy rain helped extinguish the fire, it prompted debris slides and mudslides.
-The BAER team had to use strategies to keep the investigation successful.
+The BAER team had mitigate hazards to keep the investigation successful.
 The fire also threatened several equestrian facilities.